bobk48/RaspberryPiOS/README.md

 deb http://deb.debian.org/debian bookworm-backports main contrib

-Then, run the following two commands-
+Then, run the following three commands-

 sudo apt update

+sudo apt upgrade

 sudo apt install zfs-dkms/bookworm-backports zfsutils-linux/bookworm-backports

-The above commands, as of this date, allow you to the install ZFS on
+The above commands, as of this date, allow you to the install , and use ZFS on

 the Raspberry Pi OS with the 6.6.20 kernel.